-In the context of environmental impact assessment (EIA), particularly strategic environmental assessment (SEA), it is crucial to implement measures with a focus on consensus building.
-SEA involves comprehensively assessing the environmental impacts of specific policies, plans, and projects at an early stage of their formulation, and examining the necessary countermeasures or alternative options (Brown & Thérivel, 2000; Harashina, 2001).
-Consequently, SEA differs from conventional, project-based environmental impact assessments in that it takes a broader spectrum of policy considerations into account when making decisions.
+In the context of environmental impact assessment (EIA), particularly strategic environmental assessment (SEA), it is crucial to implement measures that focus on consensus building.
+SEA involves comprehensively assessing the environmental impacts of specific policies, plans, and projects at an early stage of their formulation, and examining necessary countermeasures or alternative options (Brown & Thérivel, 2000; Harashina, 2001).
+Consequently, SEA differs from conventional, project-based EIAs because it considers a broader spectrum of policy considerations when making decisions.

-From this perspective, policy decisions should not be made unilaterally by specific stakeholders, such as government agencies, but rather through processes that include multiple stakeholders-government, citizens, and businesses alike.
-In other words, these contexts demand consensus building among diverse stakeholders.
+From this perspective, policy decisions should not be made unilaterally by specific stakeholders, such as government agencies, but rather through processes that include multiple stakeholders-the government, citizens, and businesses.
+In other words, these contexts require consensus building among diverse stakeholders.

 Broadly speaking, consensus building involves three steps: (1) listening attentively to others, (2) helping them understand the current situation in order to arrive at better solutions, and (3) putting those solutions into practice (Susskind & Cruikshank, 2006).
-In Japan, one institutional approach through which policymakers can listen to public input is the "public comment system."
-However, as Arnstein (1969) pointed out long ago, public participation under government-led policymaking is often merely formalistic, lacking substantive impact.
-In response, Harashina (2005) proposed the concept of "meaningful reply," whereby policymakers shift from perfunctory responses to citizens' opinions toward a more substantive approach that explains and justifies policy decisions in ways citizens can accept-thus embodying genuinely meaningful public participation which has been considered essential in several environmental policy fields (e.g. Beierle & Cayford, 2002; Reed, 2008).
+In Japan, the "public comment system" is an institutional approach through which policymakers can listen to public input.
+However, as Arnstein (1969) pointed out long ago, public participation under government-led policymaking is often formalistic and lacks a substantive impact.
+In response, Harashina (2005) proposed the concept of "Meaningful Reply, whereby policymakers shift from perfunctory responses to citizens' opinions toward a more substantive approach that explains and justifies policy decisions in ways that citizens can accept, thus embodying genuinely meaningful public participation, which has been considered essential in several environmental policy fields (e.g. Beierle & Cayford, 2002; Reed.
+2008).

 Unfortunately, Japan's public comment system remains largely superficial.
-As Yamada and Yagishita (2011) also observe, it often simply creates a record that citizens' views have been heard, rather than actually reflecting these opinions in the policymaking process, raising concerns over its effectiveness.
+As Yamada and Yagishita (2011) also observed, it often simply creates a record that citizens' views have been heard, rather than actually reflecting these opinions in the policymaking process, raising concerns over its effectiveness.

-Against this background, the present study aims to examine how public comments contribute to policy formulation led by government agencies, how the authorities respond to such comments, and how these two dimensions interact.
-Specifically, focusing on the formulation of Japan's Sixth Basic Environmental Plan (Ministry of the Environment Government of Japan, 2024), this research will undertake the following three tasks:
+Against this background, the present study aimed to assess how public comments contribute to policy formulation led by government agencies, how authorities respond to such comments, and how these two dimensions interact.
+Focusing on the formulation of Japan's Sixth Basic Environmental Plan (Ministry of the Environment Government of Japan, 2024), this study performed the following three tasks:

-A) Investigate the public comments submitted in response to the draft of the Sixth Basic Environmental Plan, along with the government's replies, and identify how the draft changed afterward.
-These public comments will then be categorized into three types: those that led to grammatical changes, those that led to substantive (semantic) changes, and those that did not lead to any changes.

-- B) Based on the relationship between each public comment and the government's response, assign a score to each response to indicate its degree of "meaningful reply." - C) Compare those scores across the three comment categories established in (1).
+- A) Investigate the public comments submitted in response to the draft of the Sixth Basic Environmental Plan, along with the government's replies, and identify how the draft changed subsequently.
+These public comments will then be categorized into three types: those that led to grammatical changes, those that led to substantive (semantic) changes, and those that did not lead to any changes. - B) Based on the relationship between each public comment and the government's response, assign a score to each response to indicate its degree of Meaningful Reply. - C) Compare those scores across the three comment categories established in (1).